trying to understand why its important to wear the veil. I came across

 pride in making themselves socially accepted, they push God’s love away because pride is a

 sin—like lust, one of the seven deadly sins—and an act of hatred for the divine.

 This is why military

 and police uniforms, athletic insignia, and showy jewelry cause scandal during

-prowess, business, science, and emotional sensitivity are all irrelevant; demons are not
+prowess, business, science, and emotional sensitivity are meaningless; demons are not

-The demons feed on lust.
-They also feed on the hatred underlying pride.
-Thus when physical
+notice.
+The demons feed on lust and pride and the hatred underlying these sins.
+Thus

-attractiveness is used in pride to gain social acceptance, the demons are drawn to it like
+when physical attractiveness is used to gain social acceptance, the demons are drawn

 Consequently, both men and women need to